algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ <ins> Stakeholder Directives </ins>

-If stakeholder (client) directs the QA team or the team to suspend any activities for any given reason, our team will team will comply with these directives. \
+If the stakeholder (client) directs the QA team or the team to suspend any activities for any given reason, our team will comply with these directives.

 ### b.
 Entry Criteria